 How is tree cutting inspected and assessed?

 If a contravention of Urban Forest Bylaw occurs in a location where excavation, construction or other development is occurring, a “Stop Work Order” may be placed on the property.
-This will halt all work associated with the tree cutting or tree damaging activity until the contravention is resolved to the satisfaction of the Director of Planning.
+This will halt all work associated with the tree cutting or tree damaging activity until the contravention is resolved.

 How must trees be protected during construction?